tier4/arm-dev-summit-2020/README.md

  - Google Chrome (latest version)

 ### Recommendations
-- Whilst some latency issues may occur, a high-speed Internet connection is strongly recommended to minimise the effect of such issues.
+- Please note that the Autoware Online system is based in Japan and so there may be latency for users in Europe and the US.
+Thus a high-speed Internet connection is strongly recommended to minimise the effect of such issues.

 # Exercises
 - [Exercise 0: Introduction (or how we're going to be doing things)](exercises/exercise0.md)